 Who, The

 The Who are an English rock band formed in London in 1964.
-Their classic line-up consisted of lead singer Roger Daltrey, guitarist and singer Pete Townshend, bass guitarist John Entwistle and drummer Keith Moon.
-They are considered one of the most influential rock bands of the 20th century, selling over 100 million records worldwide.
+Its core lineup consisted of lead vocalist Roger Daltrey, guitarist Pete Townshend, bassist John Entwistle and drummer Keith Moon.
+They are considered one of the most influential rock bands of the 20th century, and have sold over 100 million records worldwide.
+Their contributions to rock music include the development of the Marshall Stack, large public address systems, the use of synthesisers, Entwistle's and Moon's influential playing styles, Townshend's feedback and power chord guitar technique, and the development of the rock opera.
+They are cited as an influence by many hard rock, punk, power pop and mod bands.
+The Who were inducted into the Rock and Roll Hall of Fame in 1990.

-Kenney Jones replaced Moon and the group resumed activity, releasing a film adaptation of Quadrophenia and the retrospective documentary The Kids Are Alright.
-After Townshend became weary of touring, the group split in 1983.
-The Who occasionally re-formed for live appearances such as Live Aid in 1985, a 25th anniversary tour in 1989 and a tour of Quadrophenia in 1996–1997.
-They resumed regular touring in 1999, with drummer Zak Starkey.
-After Entwistle's death in 2002, plans for a new album were delayed.
-Townshend and Daltrey continued as the Who, releasing Endless Wire in 2006, and continue to play live regularly, with Starkey, bassists Pino Palladino (2006–2017) and Jon Button (2017–present), and guitarist Simon Townshend (Pete's brother) serving as touring players.
-A tour with a complete symphony orchestra, along with the release of a twelfth studio album, both occurred in 2019.
+Kenney Jones replaced Moon and the group resumed touring, and released a film adaptation of Quadrophenia and the retrospective documentary The Kids Are Alright.
+After Townshend became weary of the group, they split in 1983.
+The Who occasionally re-formed for live appearances such as Live Aid in 1985, a 25th-anniversary tour in 1989 and a tour of Quadrophenia in 1996–1997.
+A full reunion began in 1999, with drummer Zak Starkey.
+After Entwistle's death in 2002, plans for a new album were delayed until 2006, with Endless Wire.
+Since Entwistle's death, the Who have continued to perform and tour, most commonly with Starkey on drums, Pino Palladino on bass, and Pete's brother Simon Townshend on second guitar and backing vocals.
+In 2019, the group released the album Who and toured with a symphony orchestra.

 Date Range of DAHR Recordings: 1957 - 1972